VoHoTv/coronavirus/README.txt

 Yes, you can display the data of a specific country by adding the country attribute to the shortcode like this [coronavirus country="name_of_the_country"].
 Look at the description for more information.

+== Changelog ==

+= 1.3.0 =
+* Errors when saving options has been fixed.
+* Selected options now get deleted from the database when the plugin is deactivated.